The Top Ten Most Haunted Places in Arizona

 9. Copper Queen Hotel

 Bisbee is a spooky town a stone’s throw from the border with Mexico.
 Like most small towns in Arizona, it was mainly a mining town.
 The Copper Queen Hotel was built to accommodate the miners and investors who passed through Bisbee.
 Over the years, the lively parties and colorful characters became part of the Copper Queen’s spiritual imprint.
 The ghost of a sex worker named Julia Lowell is said to seduce men who stay on the second and third floors.
 Described as an attractive woman in her thirties, Julia committed suicide in her hotel room after falling in love with one of her clients.
 The ghost of a boy named Billy also haunts the hotel.
-After drowning in the nearby San Pedro River, Billy now spends his time playing tricks on unsuspecting ghosts.
+After drowning in the nearby San Pedro River, Billy now spends his time playing tricks on unsuspecting guests.

 8. Oliver House